michael-hahn/django-1/django/splice/README.md

   since all Python modules use the builtin module.
 For example, we encounter issues when attempting to override `int()` and `float()`.

+* We considered Python's *type hints* as a language feature to enforce trusted data sinks, for example, by explicitly declaring only the (trusted) types of input that are acceptable by a data structure.
+However, the Python runtime does not enforce function and variable type annotations.

 # To-Do's:
 * [ ] The `bool` type cannot be subclassed (unlike `int` or `float`, for example).
   This means that, for any function that returns a `bool`, we cannot coerce the